 Options for Learning

-Hybrid Learning: The hybrid model was an approach used to start last year where only half of the students are in attendance on any one day.
+Hybrid Learning: The hybrid model was an approach used to start the 2020-2021 school year where only half of the students were in attendance on any one day.
 This model will be utilized only under an emergency proclamation by the Governor of Iowa or if the School Board feels it is necessary to maintain physical distance in our classrooms and in our school buildings.

 Virtual Learning: We do not anticipate operating a virtual learning environment this year and will do so only in conjunction with approval from the Iowa Department of Education.
 Like other modes of instruction, remote learning will require that attendance will be taken, grades and credit will be awarded, and teachers will deliver instruction remotely.